-- In a cocktail shaker add vodka, horseradish, lime juice, celery salt, Tabasco sauce, Worcestershire sauce and tomato juice.
-Shake to combine.
+- In a cocktail shaker add tomato juice, vodka, horseradish, lime juice, celery salt, Tabasco sauce, and Worcestershire sauce.

-- Pour into the ice fill glass, add a few cracks of fresh black pepper and stir into the cocktail with the celery stalk.
+- Pour into the ice-filled glass, add a few cracks of fresh black pepper and stir into the cocktail with the celery stalk.

 Nutrition Information:Yield: 1 Serving Size: 1